 Mount Allison University is a primarily undergraduate liberal arts and sciences university with over 2,300 students.
 Discover more key facts.

 At Mount Allison, you can choose majors and minors from our 50+ programs, giving you the flexibility to combine your interests and meet your unique career goals.

-Mount Allison offers five undergraduate degrees and a research-based Master of Science.
+Mount Allison offers six undergraduate degrees and a research-based Master of Science.
 Minors and electives can be chosen from any area of study, even outside your chosen degree.